DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-09-24-java-hashmap-internals.md

 considered a definitive guide on the subject.
 These fine folks were also involved in [JSR166](https://jcp.org/en/jsr/detail?id=166) and have authored many of the concurrency/collection classes in JDK.
 It is fascinating to walk through their code.
 There is lot to learn about code structure, performance, trade-offs etc.

-Let's start with HashMap (and its cousins).
+Let's start with HashMap and its cousin LinkedHashMap.

 ## Basics